 Visit our Gas and electricity article for more information on smart meters.

-- Always put a full load in the washing machine and try not to use a tumble dryer.
+- aways put a full load in the washing machine and try not to use a tumble dryer.

 The following articles on Which? might be helpful:

-- More than half the money spent on fuel bills goes towards providing heating and hot water.
+- more than half the money spent on gas bills goes towards providing heating and hot water.
 Installing a room thermostat, a programmer and thermostatic radiator valves and using these controls efficiently could save you around £75 a year.

-- Install loft insulation to reduce your home’s heat loss by 25% and save you up to £180* per year.
+- install loft insulation to reduce your home’s heat loss by 25%

-- Installing cavity wall insulation can reduce heat loss by 35% and save up to £140* per year.
-Solid wall insulation could save up to £490* per year.
+- installing cavity wall insulation can reduce heat loss by 35%

 Newcastle City Council Energy Services provides energy advice and develops projects to help domestic homes reduce their energy use.
 Services available include: an information pack, face to face advice, talks to community groups, access to grants towards cavity wall and loft insulation, central heating and other energy efficiency measures.